evgluk/HRSgenes/README.md

 #### Split scores creation

-First, the SNPs were split into four components using raw β, then the adjusted weights corresponding to each SNP were used to create the scores.
+First, the SNPs were split into two components using raw β, then the adjusted weights corresponding to each SNP were used to create the scores.

 ### Software
 - Python 2.7